JocysCom/UMQF/MORA/UMQF.md

 #### Notes

+- Precision of Estimation: When assigning values to variables (e.g., ΔOS, VSA), use the most precise numerical value possible based on the evidence.
+The provided linear/logarithmic scale mappings (e.g., "0.10 ≤ - Minor") are for guidance and qualitative labeling only; do not default to these threshold values if a more specific number better represents reality.
 - Objective Measurement of Consent and Suffering: Behaviours like fleeing or resisting could indicate non-consent.
 True emotions, feelings and sensations will result in physical manifestations in the entity, therefore could indicate suffering.
 - For temporary harm (e.g., imprisonment), set `Tc` to the duration fraction (e.g., 0.10) and `ΔOS` to the intensity (e.g., -1.0 for total suppression), rather than pre-scaling ΔOS.
 - Cultural variables: Excluded due to their inherent subjectivity, which could compromise the formula's objectivity and universal applicability.